 You might have to stay standing for this X-ray.
 Your head and chin will be placed in a device that will help you remain motionless.
 This is vital, as any movement could distort the radiograph.

-You will probably have it if you decide on a procedure that requires a comprehensive dental overview, such as implant placement.
-Many orthodontists also like to do a panoramic mouth X-ray before performing any orthodontic work.
+You may have it if you choose a procedure that requires a comprehensive dental evaluation, such as implant placement.
+Many orthodontists also like to take a panoramic X-ray of the mouth before performing any orthodontic work.

 Cephalometric projections